Skip to content

 High availability

 There is in essence high and higher availability for Postgres clusters in nais.
 By default, every database cluster will consist of a primary and a replica with automatic failover.
 However, for production environments we recommend using high availability which offers a primary and two replicas for better resilience.
-This is configured in the application spec by setting the highAvailability field to true.
+This is configured in the Postgres resource spec by setting the highAvailability field to true.

 spec: